0mars/resilient-task/README.md

 - first sleep time is half a second
 - back-off factor [2 default]: double sleeping time after each failed attempt

-**Note:**: the runner will only stop when there is a non-null result returned by the task
+**Note:**: the runner will only stop when there is a non-null result returned by the task, or the max tries have been exhausted

 ## Contributing
 See [CONTRIBUTING](CONTRIBUTING.md) and [Code of Conduct](CONDUCT.md),